 Image by Linkedin- Innovate your career

-Often people change the careers without thinking about what they know and what they don’t and end up in utter despair.
+Often people change their careers without thinking about what they know and what they don’t and end up in utter despair.

 Ask yourself a few questions:

 - Why do I want to change my career?

 - What is my passion and has this always been my passion?

 - What have I done to realize my passion over the years?